GiraffeTools/Documentation/_documentation/1_basics_1_workflow_editor.md

 ## Input-ports and output-ports
 Looking at, for example, the `fsl.BET` node, you see the name of the interface (here "fsl.BET") at the top of the node.
-Below the name of the interface, the node's "ports" (as we call them) are listed.Each port is either an input-port, recognizable by the little blue dot on the *left* side of the node, or an output-port, recognizable by the little red dot on the *right* side of the node.
+Below the name of the interface, the node's "ports" (as we call them) are listed.
+Each port is either an input-port, recognizable by the little blue dot on the *left* side of the node, or an output-port, recognizable by the little red dot on the *right* side of the node.